Nicholas Budgen: Political career

-His real prominence came in the 1990s when he was one of the whipless eight; the Maastricht Rebels.
-The whipless eight had taken to having their own policy meetings, leading former pro-EU Prime Minister Edward Heath to describe them as "a party within a party".
+Budgen came to prominence in the 1990s when he was one of the Maastricht Rebels.
+These eight MPs had had the Conservative whip removed for their anti-EU stance and had taken to having their own policy meetings, leading former pro-EU Prime Minister Edward Heath to describe them as "a party within a party".
 To Budgen the European question was an issue far more important than mere party loyalty.
 He had a contemptuous attitude towards both party and his leaders, having the second most rebellious voting record in the House of Commons for the period from 1979 to 1997.
-He is quoted as saying, "you know, this is a government you can push" and was acutely aware that John Major's government was reliant upon the right wing of its party because of its small majority in the House of Commons.
+He is quoted as saying, "you know, this is a government you can push" and was acutely aware that John Major's government was reliant upon the right-wing of its party because of its small majority in the House of Commons.

 To this end, he helped lead a hardcore of approximately 50 right-wing Conservative Party MPs to influence government policy on Northern Ireland and Europe among other things.
 His hard line on the Northern Ireland situation was perhaps stiffened by the IRA murder of his cousin Ian Gow MP, who bled to death in his wife's arms in 1990.
 He was popular with right-wingers not only for his intelligence but also because he had been campaigning against the UK's gradual European drift since he resigned as a Whip in 1983.

 The day after a conciliatory article in The Times by Budgen, John Major returned the Conservative whip to the rebels.
-Additionally, of the whipless rebels, he was the only one to vote with the government on VAT on fuel in November 1994; the government were, however, defeated, forcing the then Chancellor Ken Clarke to return to Parliament with a "mini budget", an unprecedented event.
+Additionally, of 'the whipless eight', he was the only one to vote with the government on VAT on fuel in November 1994; the government were, however, defeated, forcing the then Chancellor Kenneth Clarke to return to Parliament with a "mini budget", an unprecedented event.

 It was Budgen who first mooted the idea of a referendum on the European Single Currency in 1993, with his proposed European Currency (Referendum) Bill.

 Budgen was also a leading member of the Treasury Select Committee, who questioned every tax rise and attacked Kenneth Clarke as being "intellectually dishonest".
 It was his position on this committee that persuaded him that the Bank of England should be made independent of political interference, this led to his private members bill in 1994, an attempt to privatise the Bank of England.
 The bill failed; however, in 1997 when the Labour Party was in government, it made the Bank of England independent as one of its first measures.